-This meditation troubleshooting guide is an excellent guide that will help beginners start meditating.
+This meditation troubleshooting guide can help beginners start meditating.

 2. The three-minute breathing space

-The three-minute breathing space is one of the recommended mindfulness exercises to create a breathing space for 3-5 minutes.
+The three-minute breathing space is one of the recommended mindfulness exercises and helps create a breathing space for 3–5 minutes.
 This guide will help you implement this technique using three short exercises.

 3. Body scan meditation